leuty/icon-model/doc/www/ocean/ocean.md

 It also simulates the upper sediment by 12 biologically active layers and a burial layer to represent the dissolution and decomposition of inorganic and organic matter as well as the diffusion of pore water constituents.
 The co-limiting nutrients consist of phosphate, nitrate, silicate, and iron.
 A fixed stoichiometry for all organic compounds is assumed.

+(ref_ocean_skin)=
+### Ocean warm layer and cold skin
+The ocean surface layer often features a __warm layer__ caused by solar radiation penetrating up to 3 meters, resulting in a strong diurnal cycle.
+Also a __cold skin__ develops due to cooling effects of surface latent and sensible heat fluxes, influencing the top millimeter of the ocean.

+The ICON implementation is based on the ideas of {term}`Zeng and Beljaars 2005` with modifications from {term}`Takaya, Bidlot, Beljaars and Janssen 2010`.
+The following applications are currently supported:
+- atmospheric forecasts
+- forecasts coupled to an ocean
+- full data assimilation (DA) with cycling of the variables `sst_warm_layer` and `sst_cold_cycle` including weak coupling to ocean DA.

+The ocean surface layer parameterisation components - warm layer and cold_skin - can be turned on separately with the parameters `itype_oskin_warm` and `itype_oskin_cold` (0/1 meaning off/activated respectively).

 ## Model configurations